pnp/modernization/Scripts/ModernizeSiteCollection/readme.md

 - Update $tenantAdminUrl with your tenant admin URL
 - Update $credentialManagerCredentialToUse with your credential manager entry...if not specified tenant admin credentials are asked by the script
-- Update $binaryFolder to point to the page transformation binaries.
-Checkout the [Transforming to modern site pages using PowerShell](https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-userinterface-site-pages-powershell) page to learn more

 <img src="https://telemetry.sharepointpnp.com/sp-dev-modernization/scripts/modernizesitecollection" />